-119 Marlborough was designed by architect George F. Meacham and built ca. 1873 by builder James W. Tobey for speculative sale.
+119 Marlborough was designed by architect George F. Meacham and built ca. 1873 by builder James W. Tobey.
 He and his wife, Lydia C. (Morrill) Tobey, lived on Blue Hill Avenue.

 Click here for an index to the deeds for 119 Marlborough.

-On May 6, 1874, 119 Marlborough was purchased from James Tobey by attorney Edward Sprague Rand.
-He and his wife, Elizabeth (Arnold) Rand, made it their home.
+On May 6, 1874, after the house was completed, it was purchased from James Tobey by Edward S. Rand, and he and his wife, Elizabeth (Arnold) Rand, made it their home.
 They previously had lived at the Hotel Pelham (southwest corner of Tremont and Boylston).

 They continued to live at 119 Marlborough during the 1877-1878 winter season, but moved thereafter.
 By 1880, they were living at 39 Fort Avenue in Roxbury.
 He and his wife were killed on January 18, 1884, in the wreck of the steamer City of Columbus off Gay’s Head at Martha’s Vineyard.
 Their son, Rev. Charles A. Rand, his wife, Jennie (Wing) Rand, and their daughter, Frances M. Rand, also were killed.